UTAlfred/meng-li-personal/content/publication/tcad-2023-avatar/index.md

 ---
-title: "AVATAR{:} An Aging- and Variation-Aware Dynamic Timing Analyzer for Error-Efficient Computing"
+title: "AVATAR: An Aging- and Variation-Aware Dynamic Timing Analyzer for Error-Efficient Computing"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here